-Unlike Western- or German-style potato salad (which I also love), the Japanese version looks closer to roughly mashed potatoes.
-It’s flavored with ample mayonnaise (try the tangier, slightly sweeter Japanese Kewpie mayo for stellar results), rice wine vinegar, and studded with refreshing cucumber and carrots.
+Unlike Western- or German-style potato salad, the Japanese version looks closer to roughly mashed potatoes.
+It’s flavored with ample mayonnaise (try the tangier, slightly sweeter Japanese Kewpie mayo for stellar results) and rice wine vinegar, then studded with refreshing cucumber and carrots.

-I have riffed on this recipe endlessly, taking liberties with hard-boiled eggs (often seen in both Japanese and Korean potato salads), corn, diced ham (which I think is more common in Korean versions), and diced apples (an addition my mother prefers).
-It is tasty out of the bowl, but even more delicious after spending a few quality hours in the fridge.
+You can riff on this recipe endlessly, taking liberties with hard-boiled eggs, corn, diced ham, and diced apples.
+It’s tasty bliss right out of the bowl, but even more delicious after spending a few quality hours in the fridge.
 I always make a double portion because it disappears at an alarming rate.

 Courtesy of Shirley Karasawa/Lovely Lanvin

-4 to 5 medium Yukon Gold potatoes, peeled and quartered
+- 4 to 5 medium Yukon Gold potatoes, peeled and quartered

-1/3 cup Kewpie (Japanese) mayonnaise
+- 1/3 cup Kewpie (Japanese) mayonnaise

-1/2 cucumber (preferably Japanese or English) thinly sliced
+- 1/2 cucumber (preferably Japanese or English) thinly sliced

-1/4 yellow onion, thinly sliced
+- 1/4 yellow onion, thinly sliced

-1/2 carrot, peeled and thinly sliced
+- 1/2 carrot, peeled and thinly sliced

-1/3 teaspoon freshly ground black pepper
+- 1/3 teaspoon freshly ground black pepper

-1 teaspoon sea salt
+- 1 teaspoon sea salt

-1 tablespoon rice vinegar
+- 1 tablespoon rice vinegar

-1 tablespoon sugar (Japanese superfine sugar recommended, but regular sugar is fine)
+- 1 tablespoon sugar (Japanese superfine sugar recommended, but regular sugar is fine)

-1. Put the potatoes in a saucepan of cold, salted water so the water is just covering the top of the potatoes.
+1. Place the potatoes in a saucepan of cold, salted water so the water is just covering the top of the potatoes.
 Bring to a simmer.
 Cook the potatoes until a paring knife or wooden skewer poked into them goes in without resistance, about 15 minutes.
 Drain the potatoes in a colander.